oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  - A database compartment: A compartment for a database resources and services.

 The architecture diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.
-The greyed out icons in the AppDev compartment means those services are not provisioned by this template.
+The greyed out icons in the AppDev compartment indicate services not provisioned by this template.

 ![Architecture](images/Architecture.png)